serenapelosi/SentIta-Lite/README.md

 This lite version of the entire lexicon named SentIta interacts with Doxa, a prototype that, interacting with the lexical database, applies a set of linguistic rules for the Documentlevel Opinionated teXt Analysis.

-This Lexicon has been presented in the 2015 and updated in several other works, following listed:
+This Lexicon has been presented in the 2014, as part of my Ph.D thesis, and updated in several other works, following listed:

 Pelosi, S and Maisto, A.  (2014).
 A lexicon-based approach to sentiment analysis. the italian module for nooj.
 In Formalising Natural Languages with Nooj 2014, 37.